jaspreet6090/LockMate/Frontend/README.md

-# Lockmat Frontend
+# Lockmate Frontend

-Lockmat is a Password Manager application developed using React.
+Lockmate is a Password Manager application developed using React.
 Users can log in, sign up, add passwords, and perform CRUD operations on saved passwords through the UI.

 ## Table of Contents